Udma Assembly constituency

 Udma State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
 It is also one of the seven state legislative assembly constituencies included in Kasaragod Lok Sabha constituency.
-As of the 2021 Assembly elections, the current MLA is C. H. Kunhambu of CPI(M).
+As of the 2026 Assembly elections, the current MLA is K. Neelakandan of Indian National Congress.

 Local self-governed segments

 Udma Assembly constituency is composed of the following local self-governed segments: